kotak-ai/1.58BitNet/README.md

 - `--config FILE` &ndash; JSON file with argument defaults (e.g. `guiding_prompt`).
 - `--two_layer` &ndash; enable the two stage trainer with self-correction.
+- `--augmentation_size` &ndash; number of corrected answers sampled for each initial response when self-correction is enabled.
 - `--csv_log LOG.csv` &ndash; append metrics to a CSV file.
 When `--two_layer` is
   active the log also includes up to three `corrected_n` columns with corrected answers for inspection.